Exodus Chapter 4

 went and returned to Jethro יִתְרוֹ

 /ˈdʒɛθroʊ/;Modern: Yītrō, lit.
-“His Excellence/Posterity”; Arabic: يثرون, romanized: Yathrūn) was Moses’ father-in-law, a Kenite shepherd and priest of Midian, sometimes named as Reuel (or Raguel).
+“His Excellence/Posterity”; Arabic: يثرون, romanized: Yathrūn) was Moses’ father-in-law, a Kenite shepherd and priest of Midian, sometimes named as Reuel (or Raguel) and also called Jetter.
 In Exodus, Moses’ father-in-law is initially referred to as “Reuel” (Exodus 2:18) but afterwards as “Jethro” (Exodus 3:1).
 He was also identified as Hobab in the Book of Numbers 10:29.

-his father in law, and said to him, Let me go, I beg you, and return to my brethren which [are] in Egypt, and see whether they be yet alive.
+his father in law, and said to him, Please let me go back to my brothers who [are] in Egypt, and see if they [are] still alive.
 And Jethro יִתְרוֹ

 /ˈdʒɛθroʊ/;Modern: Yītrō, lit.
-“His Excellence/Posterity”; Arabic: يثرون, romanized: Yathrūn) was Moses’ father-in-law, a Kenite shepherd and priest of Midian, sometimes named as Reuel (or Raguel).
+“His Excellence/Posterity”; Arabic: يثرون, romanized: Yathrūn) was Moses’ father-in-law, a Kenite shepherd and priest of Midian, sometimes named as Reuel (or Raguel) and also called Jetter.
 In Exodus, Moses’ father-in-law is initially referred to as “Reuel” (Exodus 2:18) but afterwards as “Jethro” (Exodus 3:1).
 He was also identified as Hobab in the Book of Numbers 10:29.

 said to Mosesמשה